 The most recent Vanderbilt freshman profile published reflects tons of data on the class of 2022, which gives us a good indication of the type of students getting into Vandy.

-Most notably, the students admitted to the class of 2022 are:
+Most notably, the students admitted to the class of 2022 (the most recent data released) are:

 |American Indian or Alaska Native||0.3%|